-A newspaper advertisement, informing all I&APs residing in the surrounding communities near the proposed area within the District of UThungulu, KZN Province will be published and include information about Saqondisana's intention to conduct the prospecting activities for chrome, manganese, coal, and gold in respect of Portions 2, 3, 4, 6, 7 and 8 of the farm Reserve No.11 15831 GUI in the King Cetshwayo District Municipality, KwaZulu Natal Province.
-The newspaper advert will be published in the local newspaper.
+A newspaper advertisement, informing all I&APs residing in the surrounding communities near the proposed area within the District of King Cetshwayo, KZN Province, was published and include information about Saqondisana's intention to conduct the prospecting activities for chrome, manganese, coal, and gold in respect of Portions 2, 3, 4, 6, 7 and 8 of the farm Reserve No.11 15831 GU, in the King Cetshwayo District Municipality, KwaZulu Natal Province.
+The newspaper advert was published in the local newspaper.

-I&APs are informed to register any comments or concerns that they might have regarding the proposed project by contacting the EAP via email through the provided comments request form or requesting additional information via telephone.
+I&APs were informed to register any comments or concerns that they might have regarding the proposed project by contacting the EAP via email through the provided comments request form or requesting additional information via telephone.
 The EAP details were included in the advert, Background Information Document (BID), and site notice.